Expertise Creates a Higher Bar

 What This Means for Choosing a Trustee

 For families selecting a successor trustee, this statute highlights an important tradeoff.
-A professional trustee brings expertise and will be expected to use it.
-A family member may bring personal knowledge of the beneficiaries but will generally be held to the baseline prudent person standard from A.R.S.
-14-10804.
+A professional trustee brings expertise in trust administration and will be expected to use it.
+A family member may bring personal knowledge of the beneficiaries but will generally be held to the baseline prudent person standard.

 The flip side is also worth noting.
-If a family member trustee happens to be a CPA, financial planner, or attorney, their professional background elevates the standard they are held to.
-They cannot set aside their expertise just because they are serving in a family capacity.
-The law expects them to bring their full skill set to the job.
+If a family member trustee happens to be a CPA, financial planner, or attorney, their professional background elevates the standard.
+They cannot set aside their fiduciary duties just because they are serving in a family capacity.
+The law expects them to bring their full skill set to administering the trust.